 Object Caught in Teeth

-If you have something caught between teeth, use dental floss to gently remove it.
+If you have something caught between your teeth, use dental floss to remove it gently.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
 If you are unable to remove the item with dental floss, give us a call.

 Broken, Chipped, or Fractured Tooth

 If your tooth chips or breaks, call our office.
-In many cases, one of our dentists can have the problem repaired in the same day.
+In many cases, one of our dentists can have the problem repaired on the same day.

-Often times, toothaches present as a sharp, persistent pain that only responds minimally to pain relievers.
+Oftentimes, toothaches present as a sharp, persistent pain that only responds minimally to pain relievers.
 Do not apply any kind of aspirin or topical pain reliever directly to the affected area, as this can cause damage to the surrounding tissue.
-Call our office to schedule and evaluation.
+Call our office to schedule and evaluate.